Best Practices for Recording Your Remote Pitch Deck

 “Communication is key,” Seidman said, “we’ve been upfront about everything we’re doing to address the changing marketplace and keep in close contact with our network.”

-Loom captures the nuances of verbal and nonverbal communication, like tone of voice, facial expressions, and hand gestures, to better establish a human connection even in a socially distanced climate.
+Loom captures the nuances of verbal and nonverbal communication, like tone of voice, facial expressions, hand gestures, and body language, to establish a face-to-face human connection even in a socially distanced climate.

 Another opportunity to maintain investor relationships is by writing investor update emails.
 “Investors love update emails, but we don’t always get an opportunity to read through all of them,” said Conwell.
 “When founders attach Loom videos to their emails, I’m more likely to get through them.
 I like to listen to everything at 2x speed.”